sjayan009/ShootingGameJava/README.md

 # ShootingGameJava
 Both sjayan009 and Great_Geek collaborated on this code for the 2023 Hackathon.
-Thank you for hosting it Cybersecurity Club!
+Thank you for hosting this event Cybersecurity Club!